We list down the most talked-about K-drama and K-movie adaptations that remain memorable to this day.

-Early last week, TinCan Films announced on Twitter that Toni Gonzaga was chosen to play the lead role in the Philippine adaptation of a perennial favorite, My Sassy Girl.
+Early last week, TinCan Films announced on Twitter that the Philippine adaptation of a perennial favorite, My Sassy Girl, was well on its way in production.
 This classic Korean romcom movie which celebrates its 20th anniversary this year was often credited as one of the most successful Hallyu exports of all time.
 It also made actress Jun Ji-hyun one of the top-billed Korean stars to date.
 Since its announcement, there have been mixed reviews online—from Toni being “too old” to play the part to speculations on who else is part of the project.
 Despite it all, one cannot deny that she is an effective and experienced entertainer who can deliver the goods of this beloved Korean film.

-Meanwhile, after much speculation (all found under the hashtags, #MSGMovie and #MySassyGirlPH), stage actor Pepe Herrera was selected to be Toni’s leading man, the Pinoy version of Gyeon-woo.
+Meanwhile, after much speculation (all found under the hashtags, #MSGMovie and #MySassyGirlPH), stage actor Pepe Herrera was selected to be the film’s leading man, the Pinoy version of Gyeon-woo.
 Also, Fifth Solomon is flexing his talent behind the scenes of the film.

-Grateful for your warm response for our Sassy Girl.
+Grateful for your warm response for our Sassy Girl.— TINCAN (@tincanfilmsph) January 25, 2021

 Today, let us celebrate the guy who will tell her story.